Hold the property crime rate per 100,000 under the state-wide average (target)

 Trend Analysis

+The property crime numbers in 2022 and 2023 appear higher than those in prior years.
+This is at least partially related to a change in reporting procedures.
 Crime Statistics are collected and reported based on Uniform Crime Reporting procedures established by the FBI.
-Prior to 2022 Howard County collected and reported data following Summary Reporting procedures.
+Prior to 2022, Howard County collected and reported data in accordance with the FBI’s Summary Reporting procedures.
 In 2022, these procedures were replaced by the National Incident-Based Reporting System (NIBRS).
-The primary difference between Summary Reporting and NIBRS is that Summary Reporting data followed a hierarchal system that listed only the most serious offense associated with an incident; NIBRS reports all charges associated with an incident.
-Because one incident may have multiple offenses associated with it, the NIBRS system lists a higher number of crimes.
-This does not necessarily mean the number of incidents where a crime took place is higher.
+The primary difference between Summary Reporting and NIBRS is that Summary Reporting data followed a hierarchal system that listed only the most serious offense associated with an incident; NIBRS reports multiple charges associated with an incident.
+Because one incident may have multiple associated offenses, the NIBRS system lists a higher number of crimes.
+This does not necessarily mean the number of incidents in which a crime took place is higher.
+Including the Howard County Police Department, 141 law enforcement agencies in Maryland, or 86% of the total, had completed the switch to NIBRS reporting as of March 2024.
+The most recent Maryland property crime rate of 2,507 per 100,000 population is calculated with the new NIBRS categories and incorporates data only from the NIBRS-compliant agencies.

 Strategies